 Initially the athlete attempts the whole skill and the coach monitors to identify those parts of the skill that the athlete is not executing correctly.
 Part instruction can then be used to address the limitations and then the athlete can repeat the whole skill with the coach monitoring for any further limitations.

 No one method is suitable to all occasions, but studies have shown that:

 Shaping is suitable for complex actions with simultaneous elements e.g. hurdling.
 Hurdling is frequently seen as a complex skill by beginners because of the event rules and their concern about hitting the hurdles.
 A possible sequence to shape the hurdling skill over a number of training sessions is as follows:

-Breaking an action down into parts is refereed to as chaining and is only suitable for complex actions with sequential parts e.g. triple jump.
+Breaking an action down into parts is referred to as chaining and is only suitable for complex actions with sequential parts e.g. triple jump.
 A possible sequence to chain the hop, step and jump phases of triple jump is as follows:

 An Eastern European Approach

 Consideration must be given to the approach adopted by the former Eastern Bloc countries to technique training.
 The aim is to identify the most fundamental version of a technique, one that is basic and essential to more advanced techniques.
 Example for the shot - basic model would be the stand and throw, more advanced would be the step and throw and finally followed by the rotation method.

 There are four types of practice: